 - Feel: Crampy, abdominal pains are most likely due to spasm but if persistent may indicate intestinal obstruction.
 Pain like a knife just below the breast bone that is relieved by eating may suggest peptic ulceration.
 Pain in the right upper corner of the abdomen that goes to the back just below the right shoulder blade may indicate gallstones.
 Bloating may be related to a combination of stress and ingestion of gassy fruit and vegetables.

 - Taste: Sufferers of acid reflux may experience a sour taste caused by regurgitated stomach acid.

 - Smell: Contrary to popular belief, men don’t produce smellier wind!
 The smell of an individual’s wind is related to the fermentation of unabsorbed carbohydrate and protein food and therefore relates to what they have been eating, how much escapes absorption and the effect of stress on gut transit.

-For more information, look at The IBS Network’s IBS Self Care Plan.
+For more information, look at The IBS Network’s Self-Care Programme.